The Mystery League

 How much does it cost?

-For trivia prices, please visit this page.
-For in-person hunts, prices can vary depending on the complexity of the setting, length of event, number of players, how much tweaking we need to do, etc. Get in touch to discuss prices for your group.
+Prices can vary depending on the complexity of the setting, length of event, number of players, how much tweaking we need to do, etc. Get in touch to discuss prices for your group.

 How far in advance should I book?